 Most of us have heard of Windemere, Loch Lomond and the mighty Loch Ness, but there are many more to be explored.
+Our guide to Britain’s lakes looks at the best to visit, wildlife to spot, local heritage and walks.

 Early morning mist in the Lake District ©Jake Graham